 Many Indiana drivers understand the fact that the size and weight of large commercial trucks add to the impact and the amount of damage a truck can do in a collision with a passenger vehicle.
-The weight of a loaded 18-wheeler or similar “big rig” means that a truck driver needs a much greater distance to come to a stop to avoid a truck accident.
+The truck weight of a loaded 18-wheeler or similar “big rig” means that a semi-truck driver needs a much greater distance to come to a stop to avoid a truck accident.

 The Federal Motor Carrier Safety Administration (FMCSA), the agency that regulates interstate trucking, considers long stopping distances to be one of the top three safety challenges for large trucks and buses.